Best First Focal Plane (FFP) Scopes

 What is a first focal plane (FFP) scope?

-Focal plane reticles inside rifle scopes are physical things.
-The reticle is often etched or attached to the glass lenses in many modern scopes.
+The reticles inside rifle scopes are physical things.
+The focal plane reticle is often etched or attached to the glass lenses in many modern scopes.

 The way the reticle is attached to the glass is less important than the placement of FFP reticles inside the scope tube, especially for high magnification or long-ranging scopes.